-§ b300 COURSE LISTS
+SECTION B: FLA CURRICULUM § b300 COURSE LISTS

-§ b310 FLA COURSE LISTS
+§ b310 FLA COURSE LISTS § b300 COURSE LISTS

 Some FLA courses have the same course numbers as courses taught in other faculties.
 Note that credits from these courses of the other faculties may only count toward fulfilling the requirement for Specialized Education Electives.